 One Lab-Rat’s Public Display of Nonchalance

-Weeks after deleting the app off my phone, I realized that Tinder was still available on my extra phone because my application downloads were synced across my devices.
-Unable to resist, I went to check my inbox.
+Weeks after deleting the app from my phone, I realized that Tinder was still available on my extra phone because my application downloads were synced across my devices.
+I couldn’t resist checking my inbox.
 I had unread messages but it seemed rude to reply out of the blue.
 I started swiping again.
 Though it had been a few months since I first used the app, I recognized a couple of profiles, which indicated that the dating pool was limited.
 The worst part about returning to Tinder was how I would swipe mindlessly before bedtime; the faces and bios blurring before my eyes.
 Repulsed by this compulsion, I decided to delete the app and my account for good.

 What I didn’t know then was that I had exhibited classic reward-seeking lab-rat behavior.
 Jia Tolentino explains this phenomenon in “The I in Internet”, the first piece in her essay collection, Trick Mirror.
 When placed in front of an unpredictable food dispenser, one with rare and irregular rewards, rats will never stop pressing it.
 By this logic, it is essential that Tinder is “mostly unsatisfying”.
 For that is what keeps me “scrolling, scrolling, pressing [my] lever over and over in the hopes of getting some fleeting sensation—some momentary rush of recognition, flattery, or rage.”